 An individual who believes that the individual has been harassed or bullied may file a complaint with the superintendent or superintendent's designee.
-The complaint form is available here [will link to form 104.E1].
+The complaint form is available within this document in policy 104.E1, as well as on the Central Lyon website, www.centrallyon.org > Parent Info > Annual Notices.
 An alternate investigator will be designated in the event it is claimed that the superintendent or superintendent's designee committed the alleged bullying or harassment or some other conflict of interest exists.
 Complaints shall be filed within 180 days of the event giving rise to the complaint or from the date the Complainant could reasonably become aware of such occurrence.
 The Complainant will state the nature of the complaint and the remedy requested.
 The Complainant shall receive assistance as needed.